Donnie Williams

-Donnie Williams (born July 26, 1983) is an American soul, gospel and jazz singer-songwriter who in 2004 became a Top 32 Finalist in Season 3 of American Idol.
+Donnie Williams (born July 26, 1983) is an American soul, gospel and jazz singer-songwriter who in 2004 became a Top 32 finalist in Season 3 of American Idol.
 He currently resides in the Bay Area, California.

 Early life

-He comes from a family of vocalists.
+Williams comes from a family of vocalists.
 His mother, Gladys Williams, performed in clubs around Baton Rouge with soul R&B singer-pianist Bobby Powell and with blues singer and harmonica player, Raful Neal.
-Donnie' s father, Eddie McQuarter, is a gospel singer.
-And the R&B-turned-gospel singer Beau Williams is a cousin.
+Donnie's father, Eddie McQuarter, is a gospel singer, and the R&B-turned-gospel singer Beau Williams is a cousin.

-Williams made his public performing debut at age 11 at Mount Wade Baptist Church in Baton Rouge with a rendition of the Winans' "He Set Me Free."
-At school, he and his sister Terrell, won first place in a talent show singing Bobby Brown and Whitney Houston's "Something in Common."
-He made his nightclub debut at age 15 singing Sam Cooke's "A Change Is Gonna Come" at Raful Neal's blues bar in Baton Rouge.
+Donnie Williams made his public performing debut aged 11, at Mount Wade Baptist Church in Baton Rouge with a rendition of the Winans' "He Set Me Free".
+At school, Williams and his sister Terrell won first place in a talent show singing Bobby Brown and Whitney Houston's "Something in Common".
+Williams made his nightclub debut at the age of 15, singing Sam Cooke's "A Change Is Gonna Come" at Raful Neal's blues bar in Baton Rouge.

 Before relocating to the Bay Area city of Livermore in 2000 with his mother and his four siblings, Williams made his recording debut singing hooks on a CD by the Baton Rouge hip-hop group Smoke Click.
 In Oakland, he did likewise for the hip-hop crew Big Bang Theory, with whom he performed locally, including opening a show for E-40.

 Career

-Donnie was lubing cars at Wal-Mart in Livermore in 2004 when two coworkers overheard him singing as he worked and suggested he try out for American Idol.
+Williams was lubing cars at Wal-Mart in Livermore in 2004 when two coworkers overheard him singing as he worked and suggested he try out for American Idol.
 One offered to drive him to Pasadena for the audition.
 They arrived and Williams sang "A Song for You" for judges Simon Cowell and Randy Jackson.
 Williams was quickly put through to Hollywood after receiving positive commentary from the judges.